MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-sql-statements-and-query-details/retrieve-visualization-query-details.md

 ---
 title: Retrieve visualization query details
 sidebar_label: Retrieve visualization query details
-description: This workflow sample demonstrates how to retrieve the query details of visualizations in a dossier instance.
+description: This workflow sample demonstrates how to retrieve the query details of visualizations in a dashboard instance.
 ---

 <Available since="2021 Update 2" />